arindamroy868/HandGestureCollegeProject/README.md

 # HandGestureRecognition

-## It is a very basic CNN based Machine Learning Model to detect Hand Gestures.
+## It is a CNN based Machine Learning Model to detect Hand Gestures.

 - This is a college project in which we have built a machine learning model to recognize a hand gesture which is available in the database.
 - We used CNN algorith to train the model